 - Income & Wealth Equity: Employment, small business development, homeownership, and financial empowerment initiatives.

 - Workforce Development: Education and training opportunities focused on upskilling and career pathways in high-growth sectors leading to economic prosperity.

 - Health Equity: Access to quality and affordable healthcare, with a priority on youth mental health and women and infant health.

 The Amplify Fund is designed to drive sustainable impact that is equitable, accessible, and responsive to local needs.
 Regional representatives of the bank will continue to meet with local leaders to help inform the strategic direction for the Fund’s third round.

 For more information on CMSC, its members and programs, visit CMSC’s website.
 For more information on the Amplify Fund, including the full list of grant recipients in New England and Metro New York, please visit the Amplify Fund website.

 CMSC is the expert resource for developing and sustaining vibrant downtowns that fuel our state’s prosperity.
 Our mission is to assess, educate, convene, and advocate to develop and grow our traditional downtowns, village centers, and urban mixed-use neighborhoods.
 We provide education and training, resources and technical assistance, and function as the statewide champion for downtowns and Main Streets of all sizes.

-CMSC is supported by its Founding Partners, Eversource Energy and the Department of Economic & Community Development (DECD).
-CMSC is also supported by its Growth Partners, UIL Holdings and the State Historic Preservation Office.
+CMSC is supported by its Founding Sponsors, the Department of Economic & Community Development (DECD) and Eversource Energy.
+CMSC is also supported by its Growth Sponsors, UIL Holdings and the State Historic Preservation Office.
 More information is available at www.ctmainstreet.org.